awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 For all other attributes Amazon Connect defines the key and value\.
 For user\-defined attributes, however, you provide a name for the key and the value\.

 Use user\-defined attributes in situations where you want to store values in a contact flow, and then refer to those values later\.
 For example, if you integrate Amazon Connect and a CRM or other system, you might want to get input from the customer such as their member number\.
-Then you can use that member number retrieve information about the member from the CRM, and/or use the member number throughout the contact flow, etc\.
+Then you can use that member number retrieve information about the member from the CRM, and/or use the member number throughout the flow, etc\.

 | Attribute | Description | Type | JSONPath Reference |